jdfant/Scripts/aws/aws_mfa/README.md

 <!-- BEGIN_AWS_MFA_DOC -->
+# Cheap and effective MFA shell script for AWS

-# AWS MFA Setup and Usage Instructions
+## Setup and Usage Instructions

 ## Description
 This page addresses using a script to setup MFA for AWS command line functions, including: